-Without an in depth understanding of how global climate change will translate to impacts at a local level, it can be difficult to make mitigation and adaptation decisions - especially when it comes to justifying decisions with significant financial implications.
-Governments and industry at various levels have begun to develop adaptation plans and policies and to integrate climatechange considerations into broader development plans.
+make mitigation and adaptation decisions that do not have negative consequences or unpalatable trade-offs.
+Especially when it comes to justifying decisions with significant financial implications.
+Governments and industry at various levels have begun to develop adaptation plans and policies and to integrate climate-change considerations into broader development plans.
 The capability and expertise developed over three decades of Antarctic and Southern Ocean climate research in Hobart has made an important contribution, enabling the ACE CRC to put together a program of interdisciplinary research focusing on Australian climate impacts.